Robert Batherson

-Robert Batherson is a Canadian politician and public affairs executive currently serving as president of the Conservative Party of Canada.
+Robert Batherson (born November 3, 1975) is a Canadian politician and public affairs executive past president of the Conservative Party of Canada.
 Before becoming national president, Batherson was a two-term National Councillor from Nova Scotia.

 Personal life

 Batherson was born in Sydney, Nova Scotia.
 He moved to Riverview, New Brunswick and then later to Lower Sackville, Nova Scotia.
 He was educated at Sackville High School.
 Batherson earned his bachelor's degree in Public Relations at Mount Saint Vincent University in 1997.
 He has worked as a marketing executive in various sectors as well as a staffer on Parliament Hill prior to his current role.
 Batherson is married and has one son.
 He is proficient in French and he is the first Conservative Party of Canada President from Atlantic Canada.

 Politics

 Batherson began working in communications and research for the Progressive Conservative Association of Nova Scotia Caucus Office and later worked as a political staffer for Peter MacKay.
 In the 1998 Nova Scotia general election, Batherson ran as a Progressive Conservative party candidate in the riding of Sackville-Cobequid.
 Following the 1999 Nova Scotia general election he worked as Premier John Hamm's Press Secretary and later as his Communications Director.

 Batherson served in the role of President of the Progressive Conservative Association of Nova Scotia between 2009 and 2012.

 Batherson then ran again in 2017 Nova Scotia general election in the riding of Halifax Citadel-Sable Island.

 In 2016, Batherson was first elected to the Conservative Party of Canada's National Council as a councillor from Nova Scotia.
 In March 2021, he was elected as the president of the Conservative Party of Canada, taking over from Scott Lamb.

+Batherson announced that he will run as the Conservative Party candidate for Halifax West in the 45th Canadian Federal Election.